Profile of Dr Mat Seymour

 Present: Understanding the ecological relevance of eDNA in freshwater lotic ecosystems (LOFRESH)

 Environmental DNA (eDNA) sampling, combined with modern molecular techniques, is revolutionizing ecological research and directly impacting biomonitoring procedures.
 However, further assessment is needed regarding the persistence of eDNA within different environments.
 Additionally it is paramount that eDNA detection methods properly supplement traditional measures of biodiversity.
-Presently, in collaboration with Dr. Si Creer, and the rest of the LOFRESH members, we are looking to assess the persistence of eDNA in river systems using field experiments in Llyn Brianne experimental flumes with Isabelle Durance (Cardiff University), and in the Conwy river in collaboration with the Center for Ecology and Hydrology (CEH).
+Presently, in collaboration with Prof. Si Creer, and the rest of the LOFRESH team (website), we are looking to assess the persistence of eDNA in river systems using field experiments in Llyn Brianne experimental flumes (Seymour et al. In Review Com.
+Biology) in collaboration with Cardiff University, and in the Conwy catchment in collaboration with the Center for Ecology and Hydrology (CEH) using high throughput sequencing techniques in collaboration with Birmingham University.
 Additionally we will assess the ability of using eDNA to assess biodiversity across Welsh rivers combined with a national biodiversity monitoring program with CEH.

 PhD thesis: On the biodiversity of rivers and river-like networks